 Some relationships won’t work out.
 It’s not a nice thing to think about—that a relationship may have reached its expiration date—but it’s a reality.
 Sometimes, our mission at The Gottman Institute to create and maintain greater love in the world actually means helping you part ways and move on so that you can find the love you need and deserve.

 In fact, in an interview on The Loveumentary, John Gottman noted that if he could tell his younger self one crucial piece of advice, it would be to end hurtful dating relationships as soon as possible.
 Why prolong the pain when you can get out and find something that’s right for you?

 We’re not in this work to save marriages and keep couples together no matter what.
-We’re in this work because we want to help people reveal the truth about their relationships and help them determine the best path forward—even if that means calling it quits and looking for a new partner that can meet their needs.
+We’re in this work because we want to help people reveal the truth about their relationships and help them determine the best path forward—even if that means calling it quits and looking for a new partner who can meet their needs.

 Even Cupid, the cute babyish angel that we associate with love, was not cute in its original conception by the Greeks.
 I mean, think about it.
 Cupid shoots you with an arrow of uncontrollable desire.
 It’s not hard for something so intense as love to bring people to irrational states of mind, to try and make something work despite all odds.

 Trust me, breaking up and getting back together over and over wasn’t a fun experience.
 I wish I knew to get out of it sooner and call it quits for good.
 It would have saved me a lot of pain.
 So, if you find yourself in a similar situation, here are some indicators from What Makes Love Last that might be signs that it’s good to move on—not just to avoid the pain, but to find a better, happier, and more successful relationship in the future.